Process, not product.

 - I’ll be living a miserable life.

 It took me ten years before I removed that piece of paper.
-Ten years to be able to reliably remember not to plunge into achievement at the expense of mindful action.
+Ten years to reliably remember not to plunge into achievement at the expense of mindful action.

 Sometimes, old habits take a long time to change.